 Vice President

-The Vice-President’s duty it is to assume the duties of the President, should the President be unable or unavailable to carry out their charge.
+The Vice-President’s duty is to assume the duties of the President, should the President be unable or unavailable to carry out their charge.

 Secretary

 The Secretary shall oversee all the duties of their chair along with assistance of the designated administrative support system.
 The Secretary shall take and record minutes at all meetings and shall submit them for approval to the members at the following meeting.
 The Secretary is the custodian of all organizational records including minutes, reports of officers, Board reports, committee reports and official correspondence.
-The Secretary shall make sure that the official Bylaws, special rules of Order, standing Rules and current minutes are available for reference at all meetings.
+The Secretary shall make sure that the official Bylaws are available for reference at all meetings.
 The Secretary shall make sure that all records are available to the members in accordance with organizational rules.
 The Secretary shall keep record of official membership roll.
 The Secretary shall issue notice to call all meetings and oversee all correspondence.
 The Secretary shall oversee the preparation of the meeting agendas showing everything up for consideration at the meeting.
 The Secretary shall preside over the election of a temporary chair should the President and the Vice-President be absent from the meeting.

 Treasurer

 The Treasurer shall oversee all the financial aspects of the BCSD organization along with the assistance of the administrative support system.
-The Treasurer is the custodian of the funds of the organization The Treasurer shall oversee financial records and receipts.
-The Treasurer shall not make any disbursements of funds without the authorization and approval of a majority of the Board. (this includes established authorizations in the organizations rules)
+The Treasurer shall oversee financial records and receipts.
+The Treasurer shall not make any disbursements of funds without the authorization and approval of a majority of the Board (this includes established authorizations in the organizations rules).

-*****Officers handling organizational monies should be bonded at the expense of the district.

-Each officer shall oversee their charge and implement the needs of the community with the assistance of the general manager and the supporting administrative staff.

 STAFFING